pjs902/statcast-dashboard/README.md

 # statcast-dashboard

-Small dashoard for looking at some batted ball metrics derived from statcast data.
+Small dashboard for looking at some batted ball metrics derived from statcast data.

 ## Usage